harmeet1626/rasa_Django_chatbot/README.md

 ## Main Features

 - NLP understanding
+- Table booking in a restaurant
+- List the available bookings/reservations
+- Cancel the bookings/reservations
 - Ticket Raising
 - Document Sharing
 - Text to speech
-- Table booking in a restaurant
-- Cancel the reservation
 - User based history
+- Show the details of the hotel